akimach/GestureAI-CoreML-iOS/README.md

 ![screenshot-01](images/screenshot-01.jpg) ![screenshot-02](images/screenshot-02.jpg) ![screenshot-03](images/screenshot-03.jpg)

 This app is using RNN with CoreML on iOS11.
+The model recognizes the gesture as long as the center button is pressed.

 Click [here](https://github.com/akimach/GestureAI) to read more about GestureAI.

 ## Install